 With the sun again shining on Castle Malwood in the heart of The New Forest, Rob Morgan, Head of New Business & Marketing, alongside RMS Managing Director Karen Dyke kicked off the day with the traditional RMS Metro Oath, where guests and visitors pledge to take part and enjoy the day.

-Following some scene setting and a short review of 2018 by Karen, Chris Ferns, Product Manager for Metro updated guests on what new functionality has been delivered within Unified Comms during 2018.
+Following some scene setting and a short review of 2018 by Karen, Chris Ferns, Product Manager for Metro updated guests on what new functionality has been delivered within Unified Comms during the year.
 For details of this and what’s coming next, you can see Chris’s slides here.

 Taking us up to our first refreshment break, it was a delight to have the first of two new RMS customers take the stage and present ‘Life after Lotus Notes’.
 Cara Macdonald, Retail Operations Co-Ordinating Manager at DFS has been working in Retail for the last 15 years and loves utilising her experience to produce retail-based solutions that can support any of the wider team she works alongside.
 Having supported the launch of several national business initiatives over the last few years Cara is now working with DFS, the number one sofa specialist in Europe, to implement Metro into their business.
 DFS has more than 120 stores across the UK, Ireland, the Netherlands and Spain and employs over 3,600 people.
 Cara explained why the business needed to change from using email, Workplace, WhatsApp and conference calls to communicate tasks and information more effectively to its estate of more 120 stores across the UK, Ireland, the Netherlands and Spain.
 With multiple versions of the truth, a lack of visibility and engagement, DFS have been busy deploying ‘DFS Connect’, with all retail stores live on Metro by 17th June.
 Today DFS have a much slicker and informative site with a clear way of communicating ensuring everyone sees the news and content relevant to them.
 Feedback has been incredibly positive from store teams with the business experiencing increased compliance and engagement and Managers feeling more confident that specific operational tasks are completed within the allotted timeframe.